 - 9. The effects of all known actual or possible litigation and claims have been accounted for and disclosed in accordance with U.S. GAAP. - 10.
 With regard to items reported at fair value: - a.
 The underlying assumptions are reasonable and they appropriately reflect management's intent and ability to carry out its stated courses of action. - b.
 The measurement methods and related assumptions used in determining fair value are appropriate in the circumstances and have been consistently applied. - c.
 The disclosures related to fair values are complete, adequate, and in conformity with U.S. GAAP. - d.
 There are no subsequent events that require adjustments to the fair value measurements and disclosures included in the financial statements. - 11.
 All component units, as well as joint ventures with an equity interest, are included and other joint ventures and related organizations are properly disclosed. - 12.
 All funds and activities are properly classified. - 13.
 All funds that meet the quantitative criteria in GASB Statement No. 34, Basic Financial Statements-and Management's Discussion and Analysis-for State and Local Governments, and GASB Statement No. 37, Basic Financial Statements-and Management's Discussion and Analysis-for State and Local Governments: Omnibus, for presentation as major are identified and presented as such and all other funds that are presented as major are considered important to financial statement users. - 14.
 All components of net position and fund balance classifications have been properly reported. - 15.
 All revenues within the statement of activities have been properly classified as program revenues, general revenues, contributions to term or permanent endowments, or contributions to permanent fund principal. - 16.
 All expenses have been properly classified in or allocated to functions and programs in the statement of activities, and allocations, if any, have been made on a reasonable basis. - 17.
 All interfund and intra-entity transactions and balances have been properly classified and reported. - 18.
 Special items and extraordinary items have been properly classified and reported. - 19.
 Deposit and investment risks have been properly and fully disclosed. - 20.
 Capital assets, including infrastructure assets, are properly capitalized, reported, and if applicable, depreciated. - 21.
-We have reviewed capital assets and certain identifiable intangibles to be held and used for impairment whenever events or changes in circumstances have indicated that the carrying amount of the assets might not be recoverable and have appropriately recorded the adjustment. - 22.
+All required supplementary information is measured and presented within the prescribed guidelines. - 22.
 We are responsible for the fair presentation of the Authority's net pension liability based upon calculations by the City of Detroit General Employees' Retirement System ("GRS") and related amounts.
-We appropriately allocated the net pension liability based on the assumptions in the lease agreements, pension agreement and the allocation letter signed by the GLWA Chief Executive Officer and the DWSD Director.
+We appropriately allocated the net pension liability based on the assumptions in the lease agreements, pension agreement and the allocation letter signed by the GLWA Chief Executive Officer and the Detroit Water & Sewerage Department ("DWSD") Director on January 24, 2017.
 We have properly disclosed our special funding situation under GASB 68, Accounting and Financial Reporting for Pension Plans.
 We have reviewed the information provided by GRS for inclusion in the Authority's financial statements.